 In case of unexpected conflicts in speakers’ schedules, the program calendar is subject to substitution of lecturers.

 Receive a customized orientation to Austin and UT while making valuable connections with fellow international students.
-Apply by July 15 to secure your place.
+Registration opens April 1, 2020.
+Register before July 6, 2020 to secure your place.

-Program End: August 15 (International Student Orientation begins August 16)
+Program End: Thursday, August 13 (International Student Orientation begins on Friday, August 14)

 *Please consider any overlapping dates for required orientation programs such as: English Language Center, the LBJ School or McCombs School of Business